22 online shopping hacks that will save you money

 If you want to avoid shipping costs, using in-store pickup (known as Click & Collect) is a lot more handy than you may think.
 It may not work for every store but it can save you adding unnecessary items to your cart, in order to be valid for free shipping.

-Retailers that get it right are David Jones, Myer and Platypus Shoes.
+Retailers that offer this option include David Jones, Myer and Platypus Shoes.
 They both have a number of locations all over Australia, making it easy to find a store that is near you.
 Purchase your item and pick up at a time that works for you!

 10. Browse their social media account